GerardoFilho/GerardoFilho/README.md

 ### Hi 👋, my name is Gerardo
 #### Web developer

 Hey there!
-I'm Gerardo Filho, a web developer and a student of Software Engeering from Fortaleza/CE - Brazil.
-I'm looking for and developing skills in the Front-end area because that's where I had the most interest.
+I'm Gerardo Filho, a web developer and Software Engeering from Fortaleza/CE - Brazil.
+I'm developing skills in the Front-end area because that's where I had the most interest.
 I see programming as something that I want to take for life and I always try to improve my skills by seeking new knowledge for the technologies that are increasingly innovating.
-Currently, I'm learning React framework, with an emphasis on Web and Mobile platforms, working more on the front-end.
+Currently, I'm using React, with an emphasis on Web and Mobile platforms, working more on the front-end.

 Skills:
-* ⚛️ REACT
+* ⚛️ React / React Native
 * 💻 HTML / CSS / JS

 <p align="center"> <samp>